aspleym/TMM4275-Assignment-2/README.md

 ```
 TMM4275-Assignment-2
 │   .gitignore                          A file to tell Github to ignore files.
 │   httpserver.py                       httpserver.py: Python script to execute a http server and request handler for the customer.
 │   LICENSE                             Standard license file to tell it's class of license.
 │   queries.txt                         A txt file with examples for some of the queries in SPARQL.
 │   README.md                           This file.
 │
 ├───DFA                                 Templates for generating DFA-files.
 │   │   MazeAndTrajectoryTemplate.dfa
 │   │   MazeTemplate.dfa
 │   │   TrajectoryTemplate.dfa
 │   │
-│   └───products                        Were we store generated DFA-files.
+│   └───products                        Where we store generated DFA-files.
 │
 ├───Fuseki                              The folder for the Fuseki sever.
 │
 ├───images                              Images for the README.
 │
 ├───Maze                                Maze description files.
 Templates as both csv and xlsx (Excel) files.
 │   │   Template.csv
 │   │   Template.xlsx
 │   │
 │   └───Uploaded
 │           maze0.csv                   Predefined maze with low complexity
 │           maze1.csv                   Predefined maze with medium complexity
 │           maze2.csv                   Predefined maze with high complexity
 │           maze3.csv                   Predefined maze with extreme complexity
 │
 ├───OWL
 │       shapes.owl                      The OWL model.
 │
 ├───Python
 │   │   fusekiposter.py                 The Python file that contains functions to post and get trajectories from the Fuseki server.
 │   │   generateDFA.py                  Functions to generate DFA files of trajectory and maze.
 │   │   Maze.py                         Python file to create a Maze model.
 Contains pathfinding algorithm and helper functions
 │   │   MazeReader.py                   Python file to read or write csv-files from server and return it as an array
 │
 └───Wall-E
     │   index.html                      This is the html file for our Homepage.
     │   main.css                        Styling for index.html.
     │   order.css                       Styling for the result page.
     │   order.html                      The result page giving a download link for the DFA-file.
     │
     └───js
             index.js                    Multiple scripts used to handle events on the website.
             OrbitControls.js            Camera library for Three.js.
             three.js                    Three.js Library.
             three.min.js
             three.module.js
 ```